Efficiency of photonic state tomography affected by fiber attenuation: Qubit tomography

 \subsection{Single qubits}

 First, we consider the efficiency of QST for single qubits.
 We selected a sample consisting of $220$ pure states that are distributed uniformly on the Bloch sphere.
 Then, each input state goes through the framework, and the average fidelity is computed.
 In \figref{qubitfidel1}, one finds the results presenting $F_{av} (L)$, for three numbers of photons per measurement.
-The result correspond to a fixed attenuation coefficient: $\alpha = 0.2$ dB/km.
+The results correspond to a fixed attenuation coefficient: $\alpha = 0.2$ dB/km.

-Form \figref{qubitfidel1}, one can observe how the quality of state recovery degenerates as we increase the fiber.
+Form \figref{qubitfidel1}, one can observe that the quality of state recovery degenerates as we increase the fiber.
 A longer fiber involves more attenuated photons, which reduces the precision of measurements due to the shot noise.
-If we compare $\mathcal{N}=50$ and $\mathcal{N}=100$, we notice that initially, both settings provided similar accuracy.
-However, as we increase the fiber, the setting with $100$ photons per measurement outperforms the other scenario.
+If we compare $\mathcal{N}=50$ and $\mathcal{N}=250$, we notice that initially, both settings provided similar accuracy.
+However, as we increase the fiber, the setting with $250$ photons per measurement outperforms the other scenario.
 Also, one should notice that SD grows along with the fiber, which implies that the sample features more statistical dispersion.
 Finally, for $\mathcal{N}=10$, we see that even at the beginning, one is not able to properly estimate the state.
+It results from the impact of shot noise, which affects the smallest ensemble more significantly, even in the absence of fiber attenuation.
 Moreover, for $10$ photons per measurement, the results are more scattered, which means we cannot predict the efficiency for a particular state.

+It is worth stressing that ultimately all plots converge to the value $F_{av} (L) \approx 0.5$ accompanied by a considerable SD.
+This tendency confirms the observations from the theoretical model introduced in Sec.~\ref{theorframework}.
+At some point, the photon loss is extremely significant, which, combined with the shot noise, makes the state estimation impossible.
+The QST framework results in random states and, consequently, a great value of SD.
+The average value of fidelity is close to $1/2$, which corresponds to quantum fidelity between any pure state and a maximally mixed state.

-Next, we consider $F_{av} (L)$ for three different attenuation coefficients while the number of photons is fixed: $\mathcal{N}=50$.
+Next, we consider $F_{av} (L)$ for three different attenuation coefficients while the number of photons is fixed: $\mathcal{N} = 200$.
 The findings are presented in \figref{qubitfidel2}.
 For $\alpha = 0.1$ dB/km, we witness stable precision of state estimation since the function decreases slowly.
 The results demonstrate that in this scenario, the framework is efficient even for longer fibers.